Middle East Bank (Kenya)

 Middle East Bank Kenya is a commercial bank in Kenya.
 It is licensed by the Central Bank of Kenya, the central bank and national banking regulator.

-The bank is a small retail bank, that focuses on meeting the needs of large corporations and high-net-worth individuals.
-As of December 2013, the bank was ranked number 41, by assets, out of a total of 43 commercial banks in Kenya. as of December 2020, the bank's total assets were valued at about US$100 million (KES:11.02 billion), with shareholders' equity of approximately US$13 million (KES:1.124 billion).
+It is a small retail bank that focuses on meeting the needs of large corporations and high-net-worth individuals.
+As of December 2013, the bank was ranked number 41, by assets, out of a total of 43 commercial banks in Kenya. as of December 2020, the bank's total assets were valued at about US$100 million (KES: 11.02 billion), with shareholders' equity of approximately US$13 million (KES: 1.124 billion).

 History

 Middle East Bank Kenya Ltd started operations in Kenya in August 1981, after receiving a banking license from the Central Bank of Kenya, the national banking regulator.
 The initial shareholders in the bank were the Al-Futtaim Group, affiliated with the Middle East Bank Group of United Arab Emirates.
 In 1991, the Al-Futtaim Group divested from the bank, leaving shareholding in Kenyan hands.

 In 1995, Banque Belgolaise, a Belgian financial institution acquired 25% shareholding in Middle East Bank Kenya, becoming the single largest shareholder.
 As a result of multiple bank mergers and acquisitions, that 25% shareholding subsequently came to be owned by BNP Paribas Fortis.
 75% shareholding remains in private Kenyan hands.